lelloc/doc-admin/content/administration/calendars.rst

 Calendars
 =========

 When working with customers, resource planning and scheduling can be a complex task.
 Appointments enable you to meet your customers where and whenever needed.

 OTRS supports this requirement with calendars.
 Calendars allow management of appointments and resources inside the ticket system.
-Connecting your tickets to scheduled tasks and making them available to all users to see.
+You can connect your tickets to scheduled tasks and make them available to all users to see.
 This feature adds transparency to show your teams workload and prevent users from promising resources which are not available.

 Use this screen to manage calendars in the system.
 A fresh OTRS installation contains no calendars by default.
 The calendar management screen is available in the *Calendars* module of the *Administration* group.